ProteinGym/proteingym-base/docs/decisions/0005-dataset-filter.md

 ## Decision

-Based on the above considerations, we decide:
+Based on the above considerations, we decide to use `jq`, because of the following practicalities:

 * Use JSON as the serialized format, as it is supported by the existing tools: `jq` and `JMESPath`, to parse and query.
 * Add custom `field_serializer` in `Dataset` to only serialize the critical conditions, such as Structure's namd and metadata, to walk around the impossibility of serializing the whole Structure.